 Louie frequently appears before boards of directors and audit committees and advises senior leadership on potential civil and criminal matters.
 He also has led investigations of alleged misconduct by senior executives and high-ranking officials at public institutions.

-Before joining Jones Day, Louie was an Assistant United States Attorney in Detroit where he prosecuted cases involving multimillion dollar securities fraud, telemarketing fraud, money laundering, bribery, public corruption, embezzlement, identity theft, federal racketeering (RICO), and criminal tax violations.
+Before joining Jones Day, Louie was an Assistant United States Attorney in Detroit where he prosecuted cases involving securities fraud, telemarketing fraud, money laundering, bribery, public corruption, embezzlement, identity theft, federal racketeering (RICO), and criminal tax violations.
 In that role, Louie successfully prosecuted national leaders of a violent motorcycle club, one of the largest drug trafficking organizations in Michigan history, international gun traffickers, and corrupt Detroit police officers.
 He also has successfully briefed and argued multiple appeals before the Sixth Circuit Court of Appeals.

 From 2012 through 2013, Louie was the DOJ's Resident Legal Advisor to the U.S. Embassy in Bangladesh where he helped revise Bangladesh's Anti-Terrorism Act, trained prosecutors and investigators from the Bangladesh Central Bank, and trained judges from several South Asian countries on antiterrorism.

-The federal bench recently appointed Louie to chair the Local Rule Advisory Committee for the Eastern District of Michigan — a committee of lawyers who advise federal judges on revisions to the local rules governing litigation.
+The federal bench appointed Louie to chair the Local Rule Advisory Committee for the Eastern District of Michigan — a committee of lawyers who advise federal judges on revisions to the local rules governing litigation.

 Evidence Collection in Criminal Investigations: Cross-Border Issues and Corporate Employee Considerations